CiscoDevNet/sastre/README.md

       -p <password>, --password <password>
                             password, can also be defined via VMANAGE_PASSWORD environment variable.
 If neither is provided user is prompted for password.
       --tenant <tenant>     tenant name, when using provider accounts in multi-tenant deployments.
       --pid <pid>           CX project id, can also be defined via CX_PID environment variable.
-This is collected for AIDE reporting purposes only.
-Use 000000 if not applicable
+This is collected for AIDE reporting purposes.
+Use 0 if not applicable.
       --port <port>         vManage port number, can also be defined via VMANAGE_PORT environment variable (default: 443) --timeout <timeout>   REST API timeout (default: 300) --verbose             increase output verbosity
       --version             show program's version number and exit

-vManage address (-a/--address), username (-u/--user), password (-p/--password), port (--port) or CX project ID (--pid) can also be provided via environment variables:
+vManage address (-a/--address), username (-u/--user), password (-p/--password), port (--port) and CX project ID (--pid) can also be provided via environment variables:
 - VMANAGE_IP
 - VMANAGE_USER
 - VMANAGE_PASSWORD